Morgan-Potter/Morgan-Potter.github.io/_posts/2023-08-01-Robotics Project Definition Document.md

 tags:
     - "Robotics / Mechatronics"
     - "Winston"
-toc: true
 ---

-This blog post is the project definition document (PDD) for Winston's computer vision systems.
-A PDD is a school assessment item that defines the project I am doing for robotics this semester.
+This blog post is the project definition document for Winston's computer vision systems.
+A project definition document is a school assessment item that defines the project I am doing for robotics this semester.
+Note that the template for this document was designed to be completed by a team, however our team divided work into sub-systems, so each of us are filling in separate documents.
 If you are interested, there is another [project definition document for Winston's navigation systems.]({{site.url}}/2023/08/01/Data-Science-Project-Definition-Document.html)

 #### Project Definition Information